ewilliams0305/WebLogger/README.md

     options.Secured = false;
-    options.WebSocketTcpPort = 54321;                  //allows you to provide a TCP port used by the web socket server options.DestinationWebpageDirectory = "C:/Temp/";  //allows you to provide a file directory to extract the embedded html files.
+    options.WebSocketTcpPort = 54321;                  //allows you to provide a TCP port used by the web socket server options.DestinationWebpageDirectory = "C:/Temp/";  //allows you to provide a file directory to extract the embedded html files. options.Commands = commands;                       //provide a collection of custom commands that will be registered with the console.
 });

 ```